nodiscc/distrib-dl/README.md

 # distrib-dl

-Download and keep up-to-date Linux distribution ISO images/installers.
+Download and keep up-to-date Linux/BSD distribution ISO images/installers.
 Downloads will be verified against checksums and GPG keys.
 Useful to maintain a local ISO image repository.